Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Parameter Estimation

+Evidently, $y_\text{E} \neq y_0$.
+Using the MC sampling, \citet[Fig.2]{Ding_2020} found that, this assumed Log-Normal could well describe the skewed distribution of $y:=1/\eta$, when given the true $y_0$.
+The $\sigma_y$ given by $y_\text{E}$ (as an assumption), is actually also a function of $y_0$, which could be solved from Eq.\ref{eq:eta-equation}.
+Therefore, from the expected value $y_\text{E}$, which has been obtained by noised $\mathcal{M}$ and $D_L(z)$ in Eq.\ref{eq:sf-factor_def} in our catalogue, we could approximate the true value of selection factor $y_0$ following Eq.\ref{eq:eta-equation} as:

-We could see the unlensed results (Blue line) in Fig.\ref{fig:corner1} of Sec.\ref{sec:result} that, the parameter estimation can well cover the true values of BHMF, confirming that not only our assumptions here----the selection effect---- but also our whole methods, are reasonable and available.
+We could see the Un-Lensed results (Blue line) in Fig.\ref{fig:corner1} of Sec.\ref{sec:result} that, the parameter estimation can well cover the true values of BHMF (Black square), confirming that not only our assumptions here---the selection effect--- but also our whole methods, are reasonable and available.